-The second is that many of the new attractions we talked about and are looking forward to might not be ready by October 1, 2021, which means you won’t get to see them until your next trip.
-Now, that might be alright to you if you come to Walt Disney World on a regular basis, but if it is your first visit or you only come ever few years, you might want to think about waiting until some of the bigger attractions are ready.
+That might be alright for you if you come to Walt Disney World on a regular basis, but if it is your first visit or you only come every few years, you might want to think about waiting until some of the bigger attractions are ready.

-Lastly, if you can wait all the way until August or September 2022 that should be another low crowd time during the 50th Anniversary celebration.
+Lastly, if you can wait until August or September 2022, that should be another low crowd time during the 50th Anniversary celebration.
 The weather will be hot, but you are bound to find some good deals compared to the rest.

 Best time for the New Attractions – Right now there is so much up in the air about the new Disney World attractions currently under construction that we can’t say with any certainty when they will be ready.
 We will say that the later you go, the more likely new rides are to be open.

-Now, it’s not impossible, but you’re going to have to wake up early to get inside.
-I would plan on arriving no later than 5:00 a.m. to be on the safe side since Disney will most likely open the gates much earlier than will be publicized due to the high crowds that will be waiting outside.
+Now, it’s not impossible, but you’re going to have to wake up early to get inside either one.
+At the Magic Kingdom, I would plan on arriving no later than 5:00 a.m. to be on the safe side since Disney will most likely open the gates much earlier than will be publicized due to the high crowds that will be waiting outside.

-Next, you’re going to have to decide what your priority is when visiting the Magic Kingdom that day.
-The two main reasons you’ll want to be there is for the special 50th Anniversary merchandise or to see the ceremony in front of Cinderella Castle.
+Next, you’re going to have to decide what your priority is when visiting each park.
+At the Magic Kingdom, the two main reasons you’ll want to be there are for the special 50th Anniversary merchandise or to see the ceremony in front of Cinderella Castle.
 You won’t be able to do both most likely, so you’ll have to choose.

-It won’t be a day to ride on the attractions.
+In general, because of the massive crowds, it won’t be a good day to ride the attractions.
 If that is your priority, you are going at the wrong time of the year and we suggest you pick another date.
 If you, however, want to experience a piece of Walt Disney World history and maybe bring some home with you, then you want to be in the Magic Kingdom on October 1, 2021.

-We are really looking forward to Disney World’s 50th Anniversary, and even though there is a lot of uncertainty surrounding it right now, it still will be an amazing event, and a great time to visit the parks.
+We are really excited for you to visit during Disney World’s 50th Anniversary, and even though there are a lot of things up in the air right now, it still is an amazing event, and a great time to visit the parks.

-We look forward to seeing what Disney has in store and how the park closures will affect the event.
-Even if it won’t be exactly how it could have been, we are sure there will be some amazing food, merchandise, entertainment options, new attractions, and a few magical surprises along the way.
+We look forward to seeing what else Disney has in store and how the celebration will continue in the coming months.
+Even if it won’t be exactly how it could have been, there is still some amazing food, merchandise, entertainment options, new attractions, and a few magical surprises along the way.